libertarian-senthil/Matrix-calculator/.github/CONTRIBUTING.md

 - This project always encourges you to follow the [__PEP 08__](https://www.python.org/dev/peps/pep-0008/) standard guidlines for code readability.

+- This project encourages you to follow the [__PEP257__](https://www.python.org/dev/peps/pep-0257/) standard guidlines for docstring declaration.

 >These are some main and foremost things that you need to follow, So that you can create a project clean and neat.
 Thanks for being a part of this project